 PC Bottleneck Calculator

-Check if your CPU and GPU are well-matched for gaming.
-Select your components and resolution below to see bottleneck percentage, estimated FPS, and upgrade recommendations.
-Our database covers 303+ CPUs and 142+ GPUs with prices updated daily from Newegg.
+Free bottleneck calculator for any CPU and GPU pairing.
+Pick your components and the resolution you actually play at, and you'll get a bottleneck percentage, estimated FPS at three quality presets, and concrete upgrade recommendations - not just a vague "moderate bottleneck" verdict.
+Database covers 303+ CPUs and 142+ GPUs with prices updated daily from Newegg.

 Resolution matters - the same pairing can be balanced at 1440p but bottlenecked at 1080p.
 At lower resolutions, games lean harder on the CPU.
 At 4K, the GPU does most of the work.
 We weight our calculations accordingly so you get an accurate picture at the resolution you actually play at.